thuyanduong/React-Project-Planning-Practice/README.md

 ## Exercise 3 - Design State

 What state will you need to build out this application?
-And what should each piece of state live?
+And where should each piece of state live?

+## Exercise 4 - Recommendations and Extra Features

+Brainstorm a list of additional features you could build out for this app.
+Remember, your client might not know what they actually want ;)